Are any of the Peaky Blinders cast from Birmingham?

 Introduction

 The hit TV series Peaky Blinders has captivated audiences around the world with its gripping storyline and stellar performances.
-Set in post-World War I Birmingham, England, the show follows the notorious Shelby crime family and their rise to power.
-As fans delve deeper into the world of Peaky Blinders, one question often arises: are any of the cast members actually from Birmingham?
+Set in post-World War I Birmingham, England, the show follows the notorious Shelby crime family.
+As fans delve into the world of the Peaky Blinders, one question often arises: are any of the cast members actually from Birmingham?

-While the Peaky Blinders cast is a talented ensemble of actors, it may come as a surprise to some that only a few of them hail from Birmingham itself.
-One such actor is Charlie Creed-Miles, who plays the character of Billy Kimber in the first season.
-Born and raised in the city, Creed-Miles brings an authentic touch to his portrayal of a local gangster.
+While the Peaky Blinders cast is incredibly talented, it may come as a surprise to some that only a few members of the ensemble were born and raised in Birmingham.
+One such actor is Harry Kirton, who portrays Finn Shelby, the youngest member of the Shelby family.
+Kirton was born and raised in the city, giving him a unique perspective on the show’s setting.

-Another Birmingham native in the cast is Jordan Bolger, who plays the character of Isaiah Jesus.
-Bolger’s roots in the city lend credibility to his performance, as he effortlessly embodies the spirit of a young Brummie caught up in the world of crime.
+Another Birmingham native in the cast is Jordan Bolger, who plays Isiah Jesus.
+Bolger grew up in the city and brings an authentic touch to his character’s portrayal.
+However, it is worth noting that the majority of the cast members hail from various parts of the United Kingdom, showcasing their versatility as actors.

 Conclusion